Winter storm late Sunday to bring snow, ice and rain along with dangerous roads

 Snow accumulations in the immediate D.C. area may only be around an inch or two but will increase to the west.
 Toward Loudoun and Frederick counties, where a winter storm watch has been posted, at least 3 or 4 inches of snow could fall before a transition to ice.

-As the storm progressively draws milder air from the ocean and casts it westward, areas of east of Interstate 95 will have the shortest duration of frozen precipitation and difficult travel conditions while areas closer to the mountains face a serious, long-lasting winter storm with heavy accumulation of snow and ice.
+As the storm progressively draws milder air from the ocean and casts it westward, areas east of Interstate 95 will have the shortest duration of frozen precipitation and difficult travel conditions while areas closer to the mountains face a serious, long-lasting winter storm with heavy accumulation of snow and ice.
 At least 6 to 12 inches of snow could fall in the Blue Ridge, near Interstate 81 and in the Appalachians with perhaps a glaze of ice as well.

-Ahead of the storm, Virginia Gov. Ralph Northam (D) declared a state of emergency Friday.
+Ahead of the storm, outgoing Virginia Gov. Ralph Northam (D) declared a state of emergency Friday.
 Especially in the far western parts of our region, the combination of snow, ice and gusty winds, up to 30 to 40 mph, could cause power outages.

 Snow and ice amounts